phemelo3/alx_html_css/README.md

 3. Adding images
 4. Embeding tweets
 5. Adding, headers, footers,a main, a body and articles
-6. Creating a unique website
+6. Creating a unique websites

-# Technologies used
- HTML